motorcycle destinations

 • Muffler

-You can only carry a passenger on your motorcycle if it is designed to carry at least two people safely without affecting the functionality of the vehicle.
+You can only carry a passenger on your motorcycle if it can carry at least two people safely without affecting the functionality of the vehicle.
 You must equip both a passenger seat and adjustable footholds.
-The passenger can either be seated in a driver’s saddle that can fit two people, a separate saddle positioned at the rear, or a sidecar.

 Because there is no minimum age requirement, technically anyone could ride on your vehicle as a motorcycle passenger.
-However, your passenger is required to put on a motorcycle helmet if he/she is below the age of 18.
-To check whether it is safe for your passenger to ride on your motorcycle, see if he/she is able to take directions well and is able to reach the footholds without difficulty.
+However, a passenger below the age of 18 is required to put on a motorcycle helmet.

 Even if you meticulously plan out your intended route and determine which locations you want to visit in Wyoming, unexpected events can happen that could derail your motorcycle trip.
 But rather than lament over the places you did not manage to get to, appreciate the fact that you got to see enough of Wyoming because your motorcycle carried you far enough.